go2tom42/TubeSync-NFO-Agent.bundle/docs/README.md

         help_text=_('Write an NFO file in XML with the media info, these may be detected and used by some media servers') )

 For settings.py I changed.
-Currently lines 148-149 in hash 4f6af70 (current as of 2-22-23)
+Currently lines 151-152 (current as of 4-29-25)

     MEDIA_THUMBNAIL_WIDTH = 1280                 # Width in pixels to resize thumbnails to
     MEDIA_THUMBNAIL_HEIGHT = 720                # Height in pixels to resize thumbnails to

-AND Currently line 167 in hash 4f6af70 (current as of 2-22-23)
+AND Currently line 180  (current as of 4-29-25)

     MEDIA_FORMATSTR_DEFAULT = '{source_full} - {yyyy_mm_dd} - [{key}] - {resolution}.{ext}'